How to Make a Heating Pad

 Make your own heating pads — for gifts or for comfort

 It started as an odd sock, filled with wheat and tied at the top.
-We popped these in a make shift double boiler and heated them on the wood stove for cold weather comfort at the foot of the bed.
+We popped these in a make-shift double boiler and heated them on the woodstove for cold-weather comfort at the foot of the bed.
 The sock was too short and stumpy and didn’t drape quite the way we needed it on cold nights.
 The ideal heating pad is long and bendable to fit around the back of the neck, across the chest, or over the tummy.
-Like the ember pan or the hot rocks, warmed in the fire place in pioneer times, these heating pads can prewarm winter beds and comfort fussy babies.
+Like the ember pan or the hot rocks, warmed in the fireplace in pioneer times, these heating pads can prewarm winter beds and comfort fussy babies.
 Each of my children had their own heating pad to take to bed with them.
-Yesterday, Mr. Joybilee even took one to work to warm up a co-workers hands in the office.
-Today I’m stitching up a quick hand-size one, filled with flax seed and lavender, for her.
-The office is a bit cold this week and chillblains can make typing difficult.
+Yesterday, Mr. Joybilee even took one to work to warm up a co-worker’s hands in the office.
+Today I’m stitching up a quick hand-size one, filled with flaxseed and lavender, for her.
+The office is a bit cold this week and chilblains can make typing difficult.

-What is the best filling materials for heating pads?
+What are the best filling materials for heating pads?

 Use heating pads for:

 Make an easy neck heating pad – a beautiful gift for a friend

 Materials for a heating pad and 2 pairs of hand warmers:

 1 fat quarter in pretty 100% cotton fabric

 If you’ve got some well-cleaned pits leftover from your syrup making, place the pits in your dehydrator on the bottom shelf, while you are drying other fruits and vegetables.
 Allow them to dry completely over several days.

 Prepare the cherry pits